MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The `on_death` function is called by the game whenever the zombie dies.
 The game can expose as many `on_` event functions as it desires.

-That same mod can then add a `marine.grug` file, which can define its own `on_death` function (which is why every grug file needs to be its own DLL):
+That same mod can then add a `marine.grug` file, which can define its own `on_death` function (which is why every grug file needs to be compiled to its own DLL):

 ```grug
 define_human() human {